Installation

 cd ../

 Use this get_agni.sh script to keep AGNI and its data files up to date.
-It is important that AGNI is available at ./AGNI/ inside your PROTEUS folder.
-This can be either a symbolic link or the true location of the submodule.
+AGNI must be available at ./AGNI/ inside your PROTEUS folder (either a symbolic link or the true location).

-The argument of provided to the script (integer from 0 to 20) indicates which tests AGNI should run.
-Here a value of 0 means that the tests are skipped.
+The argument provided to the script (integer from 0 to 20) indicates which tests AGNI should run.
+A value of 0 means the tests are skipped.

 git clone git@github.com:FormingWorlds/MORS